jimmy-liew1/my-notes/content/Azure Monitor Agent.md

 ## Key Points
 - **Installation:** AMA can be installed on individual machines or at scale using [[Azure Policy]], VM extensions, or other tools.
 It can also be automatically installed when enabling certain features.[^2]
 - **[[data collection rules|Data Collection Rules (DCRs)]]:** These rules define what data to collect, how to transform it, and where to send it.
 DCRs allow for flexible and centralized data collection management.
-- **Deprecation of Legacy Agents:** AMA replaces the older Log Analytics agent, which will be deprecated.
+- **Deprecation of Legacy Agents:** AMA replaces the older Log Analytics agent, which is now deprecated.
 Users are encouraged to migrate to AMA for enhanced capabilities.
 - **Integration:** AMA integrates seamlessly with other Azure services, enhancing monitoring and security capabilities.
 ## Key Features
 1. **Data Collection Rules (DCRs):** AMA uses DCRs to define what data to collect, how to transform it, and where to send it.
 This allows for flexible and centralized data collection management.[^1]